APJohns/me/src/content/projects/wicked-green-web.md

 ![Example of a Wicked Green Web Report](@/images/screenshots/wicked-reports.png)

 I have loved working with Next.js in the past, making the decision to use it for this project an easy one.
 The developer experience is fantastic, with so many great features like SSR which allowed me to make an API call without revealing the auth token.
-It’s also quickly taking over as one of the dominant React meta-frameworks, making it a strong tool to add to my belt.
+It's also quickly taking over as one of the dominant React meta-frameworks, making it a strong tool to add to my belt.